hyperledger-labs/fabric-ansible-collection/README.md

 ## Noteable Updates

-- there should be support now for IKS1.25 in the HLFSupport and OpenSource consoles/operators
+- Added support for deploying both the Open Source and HLF Support console and operator on IKS v1.25
-- there is now a chaincode information module `chaincode_list_info` to get details of chaincodes in a peer
+- Added a chaincode information module `chaincode_list_info` to get details of chaincodes in a peer
-- the approved chaincode module can now handle automatic sequence numbers.
-See the [example](./examples/chaincode_info/00-org1-chaincode-info.yml) playbook for how to use these two new chaincode abilities
+- Added ability to handle automatic sequence numbers in the approved chaincode module.
+See the [example](./examples/chaincode_info/00-org1-chaincode-info.yml) playbook for how to use these two new chaincode abilities.

-- Note only the `fabric-console/fabric-operator-crds` and `hlfsupport-console/hlf-crds` should be used.
-The IBP-centric `console/crd` should be considered deprecated.

 ## Using the collection